PolymerLabs/arcs/enclave/README.md

 - A Docker that supports [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) is required (Docker >= 17.05).
+- It's sometimes faster to iterate on code without re-building the docker image.
+To do that, move the code in question to one of the mounted directories (in our case, `host/storage`) and run it in the docker container from the mapped directory (`/opt/storage`).

 Remaining work:
 - Encryption keys should never leave the enclave.
 One starting point is to